 Will you accept placement test results from other colleges?

 Placement Test results from other 2-year accredited colleges will be accepted for evaluation.
 Submit in person your official placement test result to Student Success & Assessment Services at the Santa Rosa Campus, or fax to (707) 524-1638.
-Test results older than three years are not valid.
+Test results older than three years are invalid.

 What if I need special accommodations to take the placement test?